kschmidtdev/kschmidtdev/README.md

 ### Hello!

 I'm Karl.
-I've been developing software professionally for over 18 years. 🖥
+I've been developing software professionally for over 19 years. 🖥 I've shipped games, SaaS products and platforms, co-founded a game studio, and now help ecommerce, game and fintech companies with their technology staregy and engineering team leadership.

-I’m Technical Consultant that helps small SaaS teams ship and grow, better. 🔭

 You can reach me at [karlschmidt.net](https://www.karlschmidt.net).